hallelujah/valid_email/README.md

     validates :email, :email => {:message => I18n.t('validations.errors.models.user.invalid_email')}, :mx => {:message => I18n.t('validations.errors.models.user.invalid_mx')}

-You can check if the email domain looks valid.
-This uses a regular expression so no external services are required, which improves the performance of this check:

-    validates :email, :email => {:domain => true}
+By default, the email domain is validated using a regular expression, which does not require an external service and improves performance.
 Alternatively, you can check if an email domain has a MX or A record by using `:mx_with_fallback` instead of `:mx`.

+    validates :email, :email => {:mx_with_fallback => true}

 You can detect disposable accounts